mingtsou/mingtsou.github.io/README.md

 ### How to delete a folder in Github?

 You can delete a file using delete button but you cannot directly delete a folder via the web-interface.
 The way to delete a folder from GitHub.com is to delete every file inside it.
+Once you delete all files inside a folder.
+The folder will no longer exist.

 ### Website default file is README.md or index.html?